laurent22/joplin/README.md

 	config editor "subl -w"

+## Editing a note

+To edit a note, select it and press `ENTER`.
+Or, in command-line mode, type `edit $n` to edit the currently selected note, or `edit "Note title"` to edit a particular note.

 ## Getting help

 The complete usage information is available from command-line mode, by typing one of these commands: